Law History Profiles

 Leona Sparrow, the official liaison between the Musqueam Indian Band and the Peter A. Allard School of Law, is no stranger to UBC.
 Sparrow completed both a BA and MA in Anthropology at UBC.
 After an esteemed career serving on the Musqueam and Chief Council, Sparrow returned to UBC to pursue a law degree.
 She graduated with the LLB class of 1992.
 A notable advocate and spokesperson for the Musqueam and other Indigenous peoples, Sparrow currently acts as Director of Treaty, Lands, and Resources for the Musqueam Band.

-Valli Chettiar has had a very successful legal career since graduating from UBC in 1992: she was a partner with Borden Ladner Gervais LLP, acted as general counsel to Phillips, Hager & North Investment Management Ltd., and is currently Vice-Chair of the Property Assessment Appeal Board and a Member (Mediator/Arbitrator) of the Surface Rights Board in BC.
+Valli Chettiar has had a very successful legal career since graduating from UBC in 1992: She was a partner with Borden Ladner Gervais LLP, acted as general counsel to Phillips, Hager & North Investment Management Ltd., and is currently Vice-Chair of the Property Assessment Appeal Board and a Member (Mediator/Arbitrator) of the Surface Rights Board in BC.
 But what stands out the most about Ms. Chettiar is her enduring passion for promoting equity and diversity in the legal profession.

 Dawn Boblin's appointment to the Provincial Court bench was met with elation and warm congratulations from her provincial Crown counsel colleagues, who at the same moment felt acutely her loss from the office.
 Few have a wit as quick and a laugh as infectious as Dawn has.
 She has been a practical, wise and even-handed colleague and mentor to many Crown counsel over the years.
 She will be deeply missed in the halls of 222 Main Street and 865 Hornby Street, where she practised most recently as a Crown prosecutor...